eroc123/obsidian-notes/Geography A level/Unit 1/Topic 1/Avalanches and Landslides/Avalanche causes.md

 	- Human triggers include skiing, snowboarding, snowmobiling
 	- Physical triggers include earthquakes, snowstorms.

+avalanche composition
 ;?;
+[[Complex hazards]] specifically in three layers:
+	- Surface bed of snow - this is a strong, compacted layer of snow at the bottom
+	- Weak, intermediate snow layer - this is a weak layer of unconsolidated snow which can give way
+	- Overlying slab snow - this is the fresh snow that has piled up on the intermediate snow layer

 #### Chamoli Disaster
 - Large chunk of a mountain flank in the Himalayas (Ronti Peak), around 80% rock 20% ice broke off
 - The mixture of rock and ice fell 2 km, with the friction of the rock heating up the ice enough to melt almost all of it into water